Addiction Counselor Student and Professional Resources for Underrepresented Groups

 American Society of Addiction Medicine Treatment in Correctional Settings Toolkit

-Stepping into a jail or prison setting for this first time can be intimidating for new SUD counselors.
+Stepping into a jail or prison setting for the first time can be intimidating for new SUD counselors.
 ASAM helps take some of the mystery out of the process with their resource toolkit for providing both medication-assisted and other therapeutic approaches in correctional settings.

 National Association of Counties Opioid Treatment in Incarcerated Populations